ArashBayat/PTAgg/README.md

 ```

 ## Experimental Results
-The parameter file and experimental simulation results of the experiment mentioned in [doc.pdf](./doc.pdf) are stored in [experiment](./experiment) directory
+The parameter file and experimental simulation results of the experiment mentioned in [the article](https://www.preprints.org/manuscript/202501.1925/v1) are stored in [experiment](./experiment) directory